throwaway1973/fcop/COC.md

 The Fantasyland Institute of Learning Code of Professionalism (FCOP) dictates the terms and conditions under which we allow you to participate in the _community_.

-The purpose of FCOP is to ensure both inclusiveness and productivity in a pluralistic society.
+The purpose of FCOP is to facilitate inclusiveness and productivity in a pluralistic society.
 To accomplish this goal, we restrict the _community_ to _civil_ people, and protect such people from _discrimination_, _stereotyping_, _harassment_, _judgmental communication_, and _breaches of privacy_.

 FCOP is explicitly not intended to impose any system of politics, religion, ideologies, morals, or values onto _members_.